davidacm/NVDA-IBMTTS-Driver/readme.md

 This is an alternative method.
 If you want, you always can go by the usual way.
 Fork this repo, update the translation for your language, and send me a PR.
 But this way just will add more complexity for you.

 ## Packaging it for distribution.

+1. Install python, currently python 3.7 is used, but You can use a newer version.
+2. Install gettext, you can download a distribution for windows in [this link.](https://mlocati.github.io/articles/gettext-iconv-windows.html) If you're using windows 64 bits, I recommend [this version.](https://github.com/mlocati/gettext-iconv-windows/releases/download/v0.21-v1.16/gettext0.21-iconv1.16-shared-64.exe)
+3. (optional but recommended step) create a python virtual environment to be used to manage NVDA add-ons.
+In the console, use "python -m venv PAT_TO_FOLDER".
+Where PAT_TO_FOLDER is the path of your desired path for the virtual environment.
+4. If you did step 2, go to the PAT_TO_FOLDER and inside scripts folder, execute "activate".
+The name of the environment should be shown in the console pront.
+5. Clone this repo in your desired path: "git clone https://github.com/davidacm/NVDA-IBMTTS-Driver.git".
+6. In the same console instance, go to the folder of this repo.
+7. Install the requirements: "pip install -r requirements.txt".
-  Open a command line, change to the Add-on root folder  and run the scons command.
-The created add-on, if there were no errors, is placed in the root directory.
+8. Run the scons command.
+The created add-on, if there were no errors, is placed in the root directory of this repo.

+Once you close the console, the virtual environment is deactivated.

 ### Packagin libraries as an independent add-on.

 Is not recommended to include the libraries with this driver.
 It's because if the user updates the driver from the [official repo](https://github.com/davidacm/NVDA-IBMTTS-Driver), the old version will be deleted including the libraries.
 One solution for this, is to install the libraries in a separate add-on.